GeraldCNelson/biocharWaterConserveWebsite/techDetails.md

 The experiment site is at a location with no internet access.
-To address this, the project uses a Starlink terminal connected to the base station through an ASUS wifi router.
-The Starlink terminal assigns both an IPv4 and IPv6 address to the ASUS wifi router.
+To address this, the project uses a Starlink terminal connected to the base station through an ASUS WiFi router.
+The Starlink terminal assigns both an IPv4 and IPv6 address to the ASUS WiFi router.
 The Starlink IPv4 address can’t use port forwarding so it is necessary to configure the ASUS router to accept and assign IPv6 addresses.
 The network device in the base station receives this address and provides access to the field